FAQ

 Patients in hospitals are often malnourished.
 How will nutrient requirements be met?

-Unwell patients are often malnourished and require calorie dense food.
+Unwell patients are often malnourished and require calorie and protein dense food.
 Studies show that plant-based sources of protein may be better than animal source foods for improving nutritional status in older adults.

 Where plant-based defaults have been implemented in the hospital settings, menus have been created in consultation with dietitians to ensure local nutrition standards for food in healthcare are met.
 Plant-based meals can easily meet current nutrition standards for food in healthcare.